microsoft/CsWinRT/docs/authoring.md

 The following table outlines the Windows App SDK application types that are supported when consuming C#/WinRT authored components implementing WinUI types:

-- ✅ means the scenario works
+- ✅ Scenario works
-- 🟨 means the scenario partially works (i.e. with specific limitations)
+- 🟨 Scenario partially works (i.e. with specific limitations)
-- 🟥 means the scenario does not work
+- 🟥 Scenario does not work
 - Note: "WAP" refers to the usage of a separate Windows Application Packaging Project in packaged apps.

 ##### C++